 Marrakech is Morocco’s most popular destination filled with tourists seeking an introduction to the Berber culture.

 The medina surrounds the famous UNESCO recognised Djemaa el Fna and the souks which attract tourist and local alike.
 The square offers genuine outdoor theatre and holds enormous appeal to travellers.
-It is so vibrant and full of life, bustling with traders, storytellers and performers and whilst it may seem to be one huge show just for the tourists, stories have been shared here for centuries.
+It is so vibrant and full of life, bustling with traders, storytellers and performers and whilst it may seem one huge show just for the tourists, storytelling has been common here for centuries.

-In fact they are such an important part of the Berber culture that much is being done to retain them.
-The Moroccan government now provides an income and the tellers are encouraged to share their stories with their children so they are not lost.
+In fact they are such an important part of the Berber culture that a great deal is being done to retain them.
+The Moroccan government now provides an income, and the tellers are encouraged to share their stories with their children so they are not lost.

-The medina is large and typically a warren of narrow streets which in themselves can be very attractive but often provide a surprise for the explorer.
-This may simply be a great street vendor selling cheap and tasty tajines, an artisan making high quality goods or the famous tanneries which will be smelled long before they are seen.
+The medina is large, and typically a warren of narrow streets, which in themselves are very attractive, but often offer a surprise for the explorer.
+This may simply be a great street vendor selling cheap and tasty tagines, an artisan making high quality goods or the famous tanneries, which are usually smelled long before seen.

-There is also a great deal of colour with spices and fabrics, bright reds, yellows, blues and greens adding to the vibrancy of the bustling maze.
-It is a tactile experience as most senses are ‘touched’ during a walk around the streets, apart from the tanneries and spices the aromas of coffee and tajines mingle with a few others probably better not to identify!
+There is also a great deal of colour with spices and fabrics, bright reds, yellows, blues and greens adding to the bustling, vibrant maze.
+It is a tactile experience as most senses are ‘touched’ during a walk around the streets.
+Apart from the tanneries and spices the aromas of coffee and tagines mingle with a few others probably better not to recognise!

-Marrakech has obtained a slightly unfair reputation as a place where travellers are constantly harassed by hawkers or offers of assistance.
-The Moroccans have regulations that protect the visitor from over aggressive merchants however give them the slightest encouragement and they can be persistent.
-Very little is offered freely here so it is unlikely the services of an impromptu guide through the medina will entirely be good will.
+Marrakech has obtained a slightly unfair reputation as a place where travellers are constantly harassed by hawkers or offers of help.
+The Moroccans have regulations that protect the visitor from over aggressive merchants however give them the slightest encouragement and they usually persistent.
+Little is offered freely, so it is unlikely the services of an impromptu guide through the medina will entirely be good will.

 However a firm but polite refusal will usually suffice when discouraging both merchants and ‘good Samaritans’.

-Marrakech is a vibrant destination, there always seems to be something of interest happening but don’t be too surprised if there appears to be almost as many travellers as locals.
+Marrakech is a vibrant destination, there always seems something of interest happening but don’t be too surprised if there appears almost as many travellers as locals.

 Fes – Ancient Medina

-Where Marrakech has a square that is a UNESCO recognised site, Fes or Fez goes one better the whole medina is one!
+Where Marrakech has a square that is a UNESCO recognised site, Fes or Fez goes one better, the medina itself is one!

-The old town is known as Fes el-Bali and is one of two medinas in the city of over 9,000 streets.
+The old town is known as Fes el-Bali and is one of two medinas, with over 9,000 streets.
 The oldest of the ‘imperial’ cities, it was once the capital and is the cultural hub of Morocco.
 The medina is possibly the largest pedestrian precinct in the World

 It feels much more authentic than Marrakech but is equally vibrant, with hordes of people rushing through its narrow and sometimes steep streets.

 It is a full on experience and some may get overwhelmed.
 The hawkers, merchants and good Samaritans are still present and offers for guides to the tannery will be plenty.
-It is believed to be the oldest in the World, softening hides for producing quality leather goods for centuries, the smell is no less pungent but should not be missed.
+It is possibly the oldest in the World, softening hides for producing quality leather goods for centuries, the smell is no less pungent, but is not be missed.
 Don’t refuse the mint branch offered though, it goes under the nose!